 Silverstein, Hannah-Jones, and the other essay authors argue that 1619 is the basis for discussing America's founding.
 In addition, Hannah-Jones asserted that the Revolutionary War was fought to protect the institution of slavery.
 Scholars pushed back.
-Prominent American historian Sean Wilentz was reportedly so enraged by the project's argument regarding the Revolutionary War that he threw his copy of The New York Times Magazine across the room upon reading it.3 By contrast, former CEO of Chicago Public Schools (CPS) and former social studies teacher, Janice K. Jackson was said to be left breathless after reading the 1619 Project's interpretation.4 Subsequently, CPS decided to integrate the project into their social studies curriculum, and they received hundreds of copies of the publication for classroom use.5 Likewise, school districts in other major cities decided to integrate the project in schools and paint it as too radical for educational use.7
+Prominent American historian Sean Wilentz was reportedly so enraged by the project's argument regarding the Revolutionary War that he threw his copy of The New York Times Magazine across the room upon reading it.
+By contrast, former CEO of Chicago Public Schools (CPS) and former social studies teacher, Janice K. Jackson was said to be left breathless after reading the 1619 Project's interpretation.
+Subsequently, CPS decided to integrate the project into their social studies curriculum, and they received hundreds of copies of the publication for classroom use.
+Likewise, school districts in other major cities decided to integrate the project into their social studies curriculums.
+This news resulted in a legislative and media backlash, moving some to ban the project in schools and paint it as too radical for educational use.